-“During the first hearing Armen was very aggressive.
+“During the first hearing, Armen was very aggressive.
 He kept interrupting me, shouting that he should speak first.
-He wanted me to hear his side of story and admit that I was wrong.
+He wanted me to hear his side of the story and admit that I was wrong.
 I laughed at that.
 It was the first court in my life, I was stressed, and my laughter was a nervous reaction to the absurdity of his behaviour and his words.
 In 5 minutes, while testifying, I had already been crying.”

-From the very beginning Eva was amazed at how indelicately the Armenian police and judicial system dealt with victims of sexual harassment.
+From the very beginning, Eva was amazed at how indelicately the Armenian police and judicial system dealt with victims of sexual harassment.

-During the trial the defense inquired if Armen’s penis was hard enough to penetrate the vagina.
+During the trial, the defense inquired if Armen’s penis was hard enough to penetrate the vagina.
 Otherwise, he couldn’t be accused of an attempt to rape, they said.

 “I think the subject of rape — as well as everything sex-related — is such a tremendous taboo, that Armenian women reluctantly report such cases to police.
-The worst thing is, police doesn’t really know how to deal with them.”
+The worst thing is, police don’t really know how to deal with them.”

 Eva’s lawyer: Inessa Petrosyan, works in the Sexual Assault Crisis Center that offers judicial and psychological support to victims of sexual harassment — for free.
 In reality, Inessa says, the main problem of sexual violence in Armenia is that the police always try to blame the victim first.